OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

 ## Slugs in OCL

 Previously, Git projects would reference shared resources using their name.
 This had a side-effect causing API responses for Git projects to contain names instead of IDs.
 This has recently changed.
-Shared resources are now referenced from OCL by their slug.
+A handful of resources are now referenced from OCL by their slug.
 IDs will be used in API responses instead of names.

+The following resources will be referenced via their slug:
+- Account
+- Channel
+- Deployment Action
+- Deployment Step
+- Deployment Target
+- Environment
+- Feed
+- Lifecycle
+- Team
+- Worker Pool

+All other resources will be referenced from OCL via their ID.
+We plan on growing this list to include more resources in the future as we introduce slugs into more places throughout Octopus.

 ## Items of note